Storing credentials for data sources

 DataFlow metadata location

-DataFlow uses ThoughtSpot’s internal Postgres repository for storing the metadata for its connections.
+As of the 7.0 software release, DataFlow uses ThoughtSpot’s internal Postgres repository for storing the metadata for its connections.

 Securing DataFlow data in ThoughtSpot